Fields

 Note: You can add an Edit link to your field list view if it doesn't already exist.
 See Views.

 3. Input and modify field information on the field details page.
 If you are creating a new field, the Field Information section must be completed before the remaining sections will display.
-See Fields on field.
+See Fields.

 Note: You can't change a field's type after creating the field.
 See Field types.